tocco934/aws-foundry-ssl/README.md

 ## IPv6 Support

 This is still experimental as currently this script relies on your default VPC.
-The goal is that IPv6 uses http/2 and TLS (https) _only_, with insecure non-TLS (http) being only available over IPv4 for debugging.
-TLS (https) over IPv4 remains supported, of course.
+It works at the moment, and http/2 is being investigated as a bit of a hack once LetsEncrypt sets up the config, but for TLS connections only (non-encrypted HTTP and upgrade redirects do not use http/2).

-If you haven't configured your VPC to support IPv6, you'll need to manually make the following changes:
+If you want to use IPv6 but haven't configured your VPC to support it, you'll need to manually make the following changes for now:

 - **VPC**: Add a new IPv6 CIDR (Amazon-provided)
 - **Subnets**